TRADE PREFERENCE PROGRAMS

 Office of Textiles and Apparel at 202-482-3400 or by e-mail.

-The trade programs known collectively as the Caribbean Basin Initiative (CBI) is a vital element in U.S. economic relations with the Central American and the Caribbean countries.
+The trade programs known collectively as the Caribbean Basin Initiative (CBI) are a vital element in U.S. economic relations with the Central American and the Caribbean countries.
 The CBI was developed to facilitate the economic development and export diversification of the Caribbean Basin economies.
 Launched in 1983, the Caribbean Basin Economic Recovery Act (CBERA) was substantially expanded in 2000 through the U.S.-Caribbean Basin Trade Partnership Act (CBTPA).
 CBTPA entered into force on October 1, 2000 and continues in effect until September 30, 2020.